joergkrause/nyaf/docs/md/intro.md

 "reactNamespace": "JSX",
 ~~~

-A class `JSX` is the core, it handles the element definitions and extract the template extensions.
+The class `JSX` is the core, it handles the element definitions and extract the template extensions.

 ## Quick Start

 ![](/assets/minimum_app.png)

-# Summary
+## Size

 Is it worth coding with **@nyaf** and vanilla JS/TS?
 For smaller projects and for apps that must load quickly, yes.